Glavin001/Banner-Calendar-Server/README.md

 ## Trying `Banner Calendar`
 Go to [http://society.cs.smu.ca:1234/](http://society.cs.smu.ca:1234/) and sign up with your SMU Self-Service Banner credentials.
 See [security below](#security) if you have any concerns.

+### `Important`
+We will be upgrading this soon to be even more secure (see [security](#secutiry) below).
+When that happens, the service will be cleared and restarted.
+Please come back here and login once again and continue using.

-### Updating Calendar
+### Updating Your Calendar
 We do not store your login data, and so cannot login again to update.
 Whenever you change your course schedule, simply login once again and your schedule will be updated.
 Be sure to *refresh* on your Calendar clients.

-### Important
-We will be upgrading this soon to be even more secure (see [security](#secutiry) below).
-When that happens, the service will be cleared and restarted.
-Please come back here and login once again and continue using.

 ## How It Works